It is a blood vessel blockage caused by one or more bubbles of air or other gas in the circulatory system.

-The nonspecific nature of the signs and symptoms of vascular air embolism, as well as the difficulty in documenting the diagnosis, do not allow us to know its real incidence.
+The nonspecific nature of the signs and symptoms of vascular air embolism, as well as the difficulty in documenting the diagnosis, do not allow us to know its actual incidence.

 With central line placement, it is estimated to occur in approximately 0.2% to 1% of patients.
 Treatment may be useless if the air bolus is greater than 50 ml.

-The interventional radiology literature reports an incidence of venous air embolism of 0.13% during insertion and removal of central venous catheters despite the use of optimal techniques and positioning.
+The interventional radiology literature reports an incidence of venous air embolism of 0.13% during insertion and removal of central venous catheters despite optimal techniques and positioning.

-Furthermore, the incidence of massive air embolism in cardiac bypass procedures is between 0.003% and 0.007%, with 50% of adverse results.
+Furthermore, massive air embolism in cardiac bypass procedures is between 0.003% and 0.007%, with 50% of adverse results.

-The frequency of venous air embolism with central venous catheter placement based on a series of reported cases varies, ranging from 1 in 47 to 1 in 3,000.
+Based on a series of reported cases, the frequency of venous air embolism with central venous catheter placement varies, ranging from 1 in 47 to 1 in 3,000.

 It is most commonly associated with otorhinolaryngology and neurosurgical procedures.
-This is due to the location of the surgical incision, which is usually higher than the heart at a distance greater than the central venous pressure.
+This is due to the location of the surgical incision, which is usually higher than the heart at a distance more significant than the central venous pressure.

 Air embolisms generally occur in the xylem of vascular plants because a drop in hydraulic pressure causes cavitation.
-The drop in hydraulic pressure occurs as a result of water stress or physical damage.
+The decrease in hydraulic pressure occurs due to water stress or physical damage.

-A number of physiological adaptations serve to prevent cavitation and to recover from it.
+Several physiological adaptations serve to prevent cavitation and recover from it.
 Cavitation can be prevented from spreading through the narrow pores in the walls between the vessel elements.

 Sap from the plant’s xylem can be diverted around cavitation through interconnections.